 Dr. William Leslie – Dr. William Leslie Dr. Leslie is Professor of Medicine and Radiology at the University of Manitoba with 400 peer-reviewed publications.
 His research interests are in fracture risk assessment, osteoporosis testing and other nuclear diagnostic techniques.
 He is Past President of the International Society for Clinical Densitometry, Past Chair of the Osteoporosis Canada Scientific Advisory Council, co-led the “2010 Clinical Practice Guidelines in Osteoporosis”, Director of the Manitoba Bone Density Program, and Co-Director of the Winnipeg PET Imaging Centre.

-Dr. Ash Wiley – Dr. Ash Wiley is an Assistant Professor at Dalhousie University and a practicing Nuclear Medicine Radiologist at the QEII Hospital.
-He is currently on the Board of the Nova Scotia Association of Radiologists and is the Chair of the Atlantic Radiology Conference.
+Dr. E. Ashley Wiley – Dr. Ash Wiley is the 2018-2019 Chair of the Atlantic Radiology Conference.
+He is an Assistant Professor at Dalhousie University and a practicing Nuclear Medicine Radiologist at the QEII Hospital.
+Dr. Wiley is currently on the Board of the Nova Scotia Association of Radiologists.

 Dr. Michael Mitchell – Dr. Michael Mitchel is the Divisional Head of Musculoskeletal Radiology at the QE II Health Sciences Centre, a position he has held since 1996.
 He is the Past Associate Head of the overall Department of Diagnostic Radiology at the QEII Health Sciences Centre.
 He has previously held the positions of Divisional Head for Ultrasound at the QEII and Site Head for the Halifax Infirmary Hospital.